 Credit Suisse Technical Analysis (NYSE:CS)

 Technical analysis relies on the belief that future price movements of a stock can be forecasted through the study of historical market data and technical charts.
-When a chart pattern that can predict future Credit Suisse stock price movements is formed, the CS stock chart can become a key tool for a technical analyst.
+Just by looking at the Credit Suisse stock price one can't take a trading decision.
+A trader needs to find a chart pattern, which is a clear cut pattern formation on the CS stock chart which creates a trading signal.

-See Credit Suisse bollinger bands, SMA (200 day moving average, 50 day moving average) and exponential moving averages.
+You can view Simple Moving Average - SMA 20 day, 50 day & 100 day, Exponential Moving Average - EMA 20 day, 50 day & 100 day charts, and Bollinger Bands for Credit Suisse.
 Technical analysis essentially tries to study the supply and demand for a particular security and determine the stock trends for that security.
 Chartists use stock price movements for this form of Credit Suisse stock analysis.

-The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
+The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
+Traders usually wait for a confirmed crossover signal before entering into a trading position.
+Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
 The Credit Suisse MACD line is above the signal line.

-This technical indicator compares the relative strength or weakness of a stock.
-It measures the magnitude of rise or fall in stock price movements.
-If the RSI of CS stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The RSI technical indicator is a momentum oscillator.
+It compares the speed and change in price movements.
+If the RSI of CS stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.